stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 first-class data type -- in particular, _fungible_ and _non-fungible_ assets are supported.
 All assets (besides STX) are scoped to a particular contract, since they are created by contracts.
 Within a contract, asset types are unique.
-Therefore, all asset types are globally addressible via their identifier in the contract and their fully-qualified contract names.
+Therefore, all asset types are globally-addressable via their identifier in the contract and their fully-qualified contract names.

 Regardless of where asset types are declared, a particular instance of an asset